Lisp (programming language): Symbolic expressions (S-expressions)

 Lisp is an expression oriented language.
 Unlike most other languages, no distinction is made between "expressions" and "statements"; all code and data are written as expressions.
-When an expression is evaluated, it produces a value (in Common Lisp, possibly multiple values), which can then be embedded into other expressions.
+When an expression is evaluated, it produces a value (possibly multiple values), which can then be embedded into other expressions.
 Each value can be any data type.

 McCarthy's 1958 paper introduced two types of syntax: Symbolic expressions (S-expressions, sexps), which mirror the internal representation of code and data; and Meta expressions (M-expressions), which express functions of S-expressions.
 M-expressions never found favor, and almost all Lisps today use S-expressions to manipulate both code and data.

 The use of parentheses is Lisp's most immediately obvious difference from other programming language families.
 As a result, students have long given Lisp nicknames such as Lost In Stupid Parentheses, or Lots of Irritating Superfluous Parentheses.
 However, the S-expression syntax is also responsible for much of Lisp's power: the syntax is simple and consistent, which facilitates manipulation by computer.
 However, the syntax of Lisp is not limited to traditional parentheses notation.
 It can be extended to include alternative notations.
 For example, XMLisp is a Common Lisp extension that employs the metaobject protocol to integrate S-expressions with the Extensible Markup Language (XML).

 The reliance on expressions gives the language great flexibility.
 Because Lisp functions are written as lists, they can be processed exactly like data.
 This allows easy writing of programs which manipulate other programs (metaprogramming).
 Many Lisp dialects exploit this feature using macro systems, which enables extension of the language almost without limit.